Oneworld Publications: Imprints

-In 2015 Oneworld launched "Rock the Boat", a list of fiction and non-fiction for children and young adults 0–19, and in 2016 launched a literary crime list, "Point Blank".
-In 2017 Oneworld set up Oneworld Academic.
+In 2015, Oneworld launched "Rock the Boat", a list of fiction and non-fiction for children and young adults 0–19, and in 2016 launched a literary crime list, "Point Blank".
+In 2017, Oneworld set up Oneworld Academic.
+In 2021, Oneworld launched an upmarket bookclub fiction list, "Magpie".

 Awards

 In 2016, Oneworld won the Independent Publisher of the Year Award at the British Book Industry Awards.

 In March 2016, Oneworld also won the Ruth Killick Publicity Trade Publisher of the Year Award at the 2016 IPG Independent Publishing Awards.

 Oneworld received the Alison Morrison Diversity Award at the 2017 IPG Independent Publishing Awards.

 In May 2017, Juliet Mabey, publisher and co-founder of Oneworld, won the Editor of the Year Award at the British Book Industry Awards.

+In 2023, Oneworld once again won the Independent Publisher of the Year Award at the British Book Awards.